svideloc/Pump-it-Up-Data-Mining-the-Water-Table/README.md

   - Due to the small amount of "functional needs repair" target, the simplification was still able to get relatively good       results (79% accuracy).

-Final Model...
+Final Model
-  - Can be found in the file
+  - Can be found in the file 'XGBoost_with_SMOTE'
   - Had the three different targets ("functional", "functional needs repair" and "non functional").
-  - We got an accuracy score of
+  - We got an accuracy score of 80.59% (top 15% of competition)